praekelt/numi-api/docs/index.rst

 *************
 Organisations comprise a set of :ref:`projects <concepts-projects>`, :ref:`teams <concepts-teams>` and :ref:`user <concepts-users>`\s.

-The relations between organisations and other entities is as follows:
+The relations between organizations and other entities is as follows:
   - Each project is owned by exactly one organization.
   - Each team is owned by exactly one organization.
-  - Users may be members of zero or more organisations.
+  - Users may be members of zero or more organizations.

 .. _concepts-projects: